openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 -----------

-The development of *jpylyzer* was funded by the EU FP 7 project SCAPE (SCAlabable Preservation Environments).
+The development of *jpylyzer* was funded by the EU FP 7 project SCAPE (SCAlable Preservation Environments).
 More information about this project can be found here:

 [http://www.scape-project.eu/](http://www.scape-project.eu/)